 As in prior years, we are providing the following lists of suppliers that represent a significant portion of our expenditures.
 Feedback we have received from stakeholders indicates this is useful information, as it expands their understanding of IBM’s extended supply chain.
 In the spirit of further enhancing the dialog on the transformational aspects of our joint efforts, we are including links to our suppliers’ own Corporate Responsibility Reports and/or related websites.
 We encourage all of our suppliers to create and publish these reports as they serve to enrich our collective knowledge of the many successful endeavors taking place to improve social and environmental performance in the extended supply chain.

-In 2016, slightly over 90 percent of our global spending in Production and Logistics Procurement (in support of our hardware and logistics business operations) occurred with the following 50 firms:
+In 2013, approximately 90 percent of our global spend in Production and Logistics Procurement (in support of our hardware and logistics business operations) occurred with the following firms:

 In Services and General Procurement (in support of our software, services, and overall operations) approximately 45 percent of our global spend was with the following firms: